mout92/c-ledger/README.md

 # c-ledger

-This a simple project that I use to learn C.
+This is a simple project that I use to learn C.
 Only tested on Debian 12 with Kitty.

 ![Alt text](./images/main_menu.png "main menu")